 When employees feel cared for, like anyone in any aspect of life, they feel happier and more engaged.
 Engaged team members are also loyal and productive and have high job satisfaction which leads to high customer satisfaction.

-3. Trust within and amongst teams
+3. Trust within teams

-How to create a more compassionate culture
+How do you create a more compassionate culture?

 A compassionate leader is in a unique position to be a role model through self-compassion and the skillful recognition, acknowledgment and management of personal thoughts and feelings.
 Prioritizing self-care and communicating boundaries to support personal needs is vital and begins the process of building a compassionate culture in the workplace.